Murrayfield Stadium: Music

 David Bowie played to a capacity crowd of 47,000 people on 28 June 1983.
 Simple Minds were scheduled to play at the stadium in 1989, but pulled out because of Jim Kerr's objections to the venue's administrators allowing Scottish rugby players to attend the sport's centenary celebrations in South Africa, which was then still under apartheid.
 On 30 June 1996, Tina Turner played at Murrayfield as part of her Wildest Dreams Tour.
 In September 1997 U2 played at Murrayfield as part of their Popmart Tour.
 On 3 June 1999, The Rolling Stones played to 51,000 on their No Security Tour.
 On 8 July 1999 Celine Dion performed her Let's Talk About Love World Tour as she sold out the full venue of 67,000, on her first ever show in Scotland.
 In July 2005, Murrayfield hosted the final Live 8 concert, Edinburgh 50,000 – The Final Push, with performances including James Brown, Texas and The Proclaimers.
 Oasis played a sold-out show on 17 June 2009, as part of their world tour.
 Some antisocial behaviour at this event affected the stadium's licensing arrangements when they were reviewed a few months later.
 This was the last time Oasis would play a concert in Scotland and the second time they had played the stadium, the first being on their Standing on the Shoulder of Giants Tour in 2000.

 Bon Jovi performed at the stadium on 22 June 2011 as part of their tour.
 Madonna performed to a sell-out crowd of 52,160 on 21 July 2012 as part of her MDNA Tour.
 On 3 June 2014, One Direction performed to over 64,000 fans at Murrayfield as part of their Where We Are Stadium Tour.
 Foo Fighters performed at Murrayfield Stadium as part of their Sonic Highways World Tour on 8 September 2015.
 The band were originally supposed to play Murrayfield on 23 June 2015 but this was cancelled and rescheduled after Dave Grohl broke his foot at European Festival that same month.
 The Spice Girls performed to over 55,000 fans on 8 June 2019 as part of their Spice World tour, it was their first Scottish concert in 21 years.
+On May 20, 2023, Beyoncé became the first Black woman since Tina Turner in 1996 to perform at the stadium in front of a sold-out audience of 55,000 people as part of her triumphant Renaissance World Tour.
+Taylor Swift broke the all time Scottish concert attendance record 3 times when The Eras Tour came to Murrayfield for 3 nights on 7, 8 and 9 June 2024, playing to 73,000 people each night, and nearly 220,000 people over the 3 nights.